stephenfletchtek/CV/README.md

 #### Testing

+I wrote a tech-test style command-line app that modelled a bank account, with deposits, withdrawals, and bank statements, following a Test Driven Development approach.
+I designed tests based on requirements, then created the minimum code needed to pass each test - resulting in an efficiently developed, readable, and robust application that behaved as expected, including edge cases.

 At Nikon Metrology, one of our products was consistently failing to meet customer expectations for reliability or performance - and was damaging our corporate reputation.
 I was tasked to rectify the situation by bringing about design improvements.
 I designed a systematic programme of tests - first to identify and understand the problems, and second, to develop and iterate necessary design improvements.
 Using this prototype, test, improve cycle, I worked with colleagues to release an improved product that passed tests, met customer expectations, and began to rebuild our reputation for reliable, quality products.

-At Makers, I was asked to write a command-line app that modelled a bank account, with deposits, withdrawals, and bank statements, by taking a Test Driven Development approach.
-I designed tests based on requirements, then created the minimum code needed to pass each test - resulting in an efficiently developed and robust application that behaved as expected, including edge cases.

 #### Troubleshooting
 I have a strong capability to break down seemingly complex system issues into manageable steps to understand and analyse the underlying problems.